Jira (default)

 Pull Request Creation

-[TASK-123] Task Summary - PR body includes implementation details and links back to Jira
+• PR body includes implementation details and links back to the task

 What It Does

-- Fetches Jira task details (description, custom fields, comments, attachments)
+1. Fetches task details (description, custom fields where supported, comments, attachments)

-feature/task-id - Runs optional feasibility assessment (skippable with
+4. Runs optional feasibility assessment (skippable with --skip-clarity-check)

---skip-clarity-check) - Executes your AI agent with enhanced permissions
+5. Executes your AI agent with enhanced permissions (default: 500 max turns)

-- Posts implementation results back to Jira (skippable with
+10. Posts implementation results back to your task tracker (skippable with --skip-comments)

 Troubleshooting